rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 For EUA collections, the EADID is “eua” followed by a four-digit series number (holding zeros are used, for example eua0301).
 The alpha and numerical portions are not separated by a space.
 [Legacy note: Historically the EADID for EUA collections also included a shortened form of the title, for ex. eua0029senate.
 After the migration to ASpace we have shifted to using just euaXXXX.]

+**Finding Aid Title** (Still under discussion whether we should be using this field at all or not.
+Legacy finding aids that were migrated have a finding aid title.
+This title is overriding the title of the resource record in the PDF version, so dates are inaccurate.)

 **Finding Aid Author (Required)**